AsherJingkongChen/codeslide/doc/MANUAL.md

   "xml"
   "yaml"
   ```
-  - The program determine the value of `slide[number].lang` with the file extensions and syntax by default.
+  - The program determines the value of `slide[number].lang` with the file extensions and syntax by default.
-  - Users can set the value of `slide[number].lang` explicitly to override the program logics only when the value is one of supported languages.
+  - Users can set the value of `slide[number].lang` explicitly to override the default logics only when the value is one of supported languages.
   - To **disable** syntax highlighting, it is mandatory to set the value of `slide[number].lang` to `"plaintext"` explicitly.

 # Development Workflow